zentyal/zentyal/docs/en/user/controlcenter.rst

 eBox Name:
   The unique name for your eBox within Control Center.
-This name is displayed from the control panel.
+This name is displayed from the control panel and it must be a valid domain name.
    Each eBox should have a different name, if two eBoxes use the same name for connecting to the Control Center, just one will be connected.

 .. figure:: images/controlcenter/01-subscribe.png
    :scale: 70